Wallace Shawn

-Wallace Michael Shawn (born November 12, 1943) is an American actor, playwright, and essayist.
-His film roles include Wally Shawn (a fictionalized version of himself) in My Dinner with Andre (1981), Vizzini in The Princess Bride (1987), Mr. James Hall in Clueless (1995) and the voice of Rex in the Toy Story franchise (1995–2019).
-He has also had roles in six of Woody Allen's films.
-His television work includes recurring roles as Jeff Engels in The Cosby Show (1987–1991), Grand Nagus Zek in Star Trek: Deep Space Nine (1993–1999), Cyrus Rose in Gossip Girl (2008–2012), and Dr. John Sturgis in Young Sheldon (2018–present).
+Wallace Michael Shawn (born November 12, 1943) is an American actor, essayist, playwright, and screenwriter.
+He is known for playing Vizzini in The Princess Bride (1987), Mr. Hall in Clueless (1995), Dr. John Sturgis in Young Sheldon (2018–2024), and voicing Rex in the Toy Story franchise (1995–present).

+Shawn also appeared in The Bostonians (1984), Prick Up Your Ears (1987), Scenes from the Class Struggle in Beverly Hills (1989), Vanya on 42nd Street (1994), My Favorite Martian (1999), The Double (2013), Maggie's Plan (2015), and Marriage Story (2019).
+He appeared in six Woody Allen films including Manhattan (1979), Radio Days (1987), and Rifkin's Festival (2020).
+His television work includes recurring roles as Jeff Engels in The Cosby Show (1987–1991), Grand Nagus Zek in Star Trek: Deep Space Nine (1993–1999), Cyrus Rose in Gossip Girl (2008–2012), and Father Frank Ignatius in Evil (2022–2024).

-His plays include the Obie Award–winning Aunt Dan and Lemon (1985), The Designated Mourner (1996) and Grasses of a Thousand Colors (2008).
-He also co-wrote the screenplay for My Dinner with Andre with Andre Gregory, and scripted A Master Builder (2013), a film adaptation of the play by Henrik Ibsen, in which he also starred.
+Shawn is also a playwright; his plays include the Obie Award–winning Aunt Dan and Lemon (1985), The Designated Mourner (1996) and Grasses of a Thousand Colors (2008).
+He wrote and starred, with Andre Gregory, in the 1981 avant-garde drama My Dinner with Andre, and played the title role in A Master Builder (2013), a film adaptation of Henrik Ibsen's play.
 Haymarket Books published his books Essays (2009) and Night Thoughts (2017).

-Early life
+Early life and education

 Shawn was born on November 12, 1943, in New York City, to a Jewish family.
-His parents were journalist Cecille (née Lyon; 1906–2005) and William Shawn (1907–1992), the longtime editor of The New Yorker.
-He has two younger twin siblings: composer Allen Shawn, and Mary, who is severely autistic and lives in an institution.
+His parents were journalist Cecille (née Lyon) and William Shawn, the longtime editor of The New Yorker.
+He has younger twin siblings: composer Allen Shawn, and Mary, who is autistic and lives in an institution.
+His father's family had emigrated from Central Europe; his paternal grandfather, Benjamin W. Chon, was a Chicago-based cutlery merchant who married Anna Bransky.

-Shawn attended The Putney School, a private liberal arts high school in Putney, Vermont.
+Shawn grew up on Manhattan's Upper East Side.
+He attended The Collegiate School on Manhattan's West Side before transferring to The Putney School, a private liberal arts high school in Putney, Vermont.
 He graduated with a Bachelor of Arts in history from Harvard College.
 He studied philosophy, politics and economics, as well as Latin, at Magdalen College, Oxford, originally intending to become a diplomat.
-He also traveled to India as an English teacher on a Fulbright program.
-He taught Latin in Manhattan, but since 1979 he has made his living primarily as an actor.
+He traveled to India as an English teacher on a Fulbright program.